 1. Take vitamins

-As mentioned above, your vitamin D levels will lower during winter and stop your body from fighting off colds.
-Taking vitamin D will help reduce the likelihood of getting a respiratory infection.
+As mentioned above, your vitamin D levels will reduce during winter, making it harder for your body to fight off colds and other airborne infections.
+Taking vitamin D will help reduce your likelihood of contracting a respiratory infection.

-People who consumed Greek yoghurt or probiotics with live cultures actually had better resistance to cold and flu viruses.
-During the winter months, consider topping up your natural Greek yoghurt intake.
+In a study, people who consumed Greek yogurt or probiotics containing live cultures actually showed better resistance to cold and flu viruses.
+During the winter months, consider topping up your intake of natural Greek yogurt.

-Meditating trains you to remain focused and calm, which helps alleviate the stress that can leave you vulnerable to infection.
-Being in a good place mentally may positively affect your immune system.
-It reduces stress and anxiety, leaving your body in better shape to fight potential viruses.
+Being in a good place mentally can positively affect your immune system.
+Meditating trains you to remain focused and calm, which helps alleviate the stress and anxiety that can make you vulnerable to infection, leaving your body in better shape to fight potential viruses.

 Try to reduce your black coffee and brew some green tea.
 A green tea ingredient called epigallocatechin gallate (EGCG) can damage virus particles and stop them from entering your body.

 5. Get vaccinated if offered